 You can finance the purchase of an RV park with a commercial loan that’s secured by the property.
 However, as these properties are generally seen as specialized security, some lenders may classify them as high-risk investments.
 That means higher down payments of 25% to 30% of the property’s value.

-If you have existing RV parks in your business portfolio, your chances of approval may be higher.
+If you have existing RV parks in your business portfolio, your chances of approval will likely be higher.
 Your accountant can help you draw up comprehensive business statements that could help improve your chance of approval and get you a decent rate.

 Other considerations may include:

-This is far from an exhaustive list, and accurately valuing a business is complicated.
+This is far from an exhaustive list.
+Accurately valuing a business is complicated.
 Beyond the purchase price of the property and business, determine if you need money for immediate improvements and repairs.
 With this in mind, consult with your accountant or business advisor to determine a fair price for your RV park.

-Do you love people and the outdoors?
-That alone may not be enough to purchase and manage your RV park.
-It’s a big investment that takes time, so consider these factors before making your purchase.
+An RV park is a big investment that takes time, so consider these factors before making your purchase:

 If you’re buying an RV park that’s up and running, it could make it that much easier when transitioning owners.
 But before you decide if it’s a worthwhile purchase, dig into its finances.
 Consider these points when evaluating a business’s worth:

-Buying a campground or RV park can be a solid way to earn a steady income and own a business, but because of the different regulations across states and within counties, you may have a hard time pinning down the right property for you.
-Once you’ve built up your savings for a down payment and found the right property, you can find a business loan to finance your purchase.
+Buying a campground or RV park can be a solid way to earn a steady income and own a business, but because of the different regulations across states and within counties, you may have a hard time pinning down the right property.
+Once you’ve built up your savings for a down payment and found a business you want to buy or the land you want to use, you can find a business loan to finance your purchase.

 Interested in purchasing a different type of business?
 Check our guide on business loans to buy existing businesses.